If I buy a home at a foreclosure sale in Alabama, can its owners later "redeem" the house?

 The Right to Redeem After Foreclosure in Alabama

-In Alabama, the homeowners (and certain other parties) may redeem the property within one year after the foreclosure sale (Ala.
-Code § 6-5-248(b)).
+In Alabama, the homeowners (and certain other parties) may redeem the property within 180 days or one year after the foreclosure sale, depending on the circumstances (Ala.
+Code § 6-5-248).

 It’s also possible, but exceedingly rare, for some other party to redeem the property, such as other creditors who had liens on the home.

 Another very rare possibility is the IRS redeeming the property after a judicial or nonjudicial foreclosure, if there was a federal tax lien on the home.
 The IRS gets 120 days (or the allowable period under state law, whichever is longer) to redeem.
 If the IRS considers redeeming the house, it would send you a notice beforehand.